Available 24 hours a day, 7 days a week, with the exception of irregularly scheduled maintenance.

 SMTP authentication exceptions

-UW events of interest to the UW community and the public
+Publish events of interest to your department, the UW, or the community.

-Authorized UW staff can make entries in the UW Events Calendar.
+Authorized UW staff can make entries in the Campus Event Calendars.

-People who use the UW Events Calendar can filter views based on kinds of events (e.g., Arts, Lectures, Deadlines), and may subscribe to calendars via RSS, or export calendar events for import into other software packages.
+People who use the UW Event Calendars can filter views based on kinds of events (e.g., Arts, Lectures, Deadlines), and may subscribe to calendars via RSS, or export calendar events for import into other calendaring tools.

 Mass notification including telephones, text messaging, email, and an outdoor public address system